FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Methods

-The fragmentation DAG $\mathcal{F}(G)$ can be a useful tool for spectrum prediction \cite{cfm4,scarf,iceberg}, providing information about peak locations and relationships between fragments in the spectrum.
-However, computing $\mathcal{F}(G)$ from $G$ through exhaustive edge removal can be expensive, requiring on the order of $\mathcal{O}\rb{2^{|E|}}$ operations.
-Inspired by previous approaches from the literature \cite{metfrag1,metfrag2,cfm,magma,iceberg}, we approximate $\mathcal{F}(G)$ using a few simplifying assumptions.
+The fragmentation DAG $\mathcal{F}(G)$ can be a useful tool for spectrum prediction \citep{cfm4,scarf,iceberg}, providing information about peak locations and relationships between fragments in the spectrum.
+However, computing $\mathcal{F}(G)$ from $G$ through exhaustive edge removal is expensive.
+Inspired by previous approaches from the literature \citep{metfrag1,metfrag2,cfm,magma,iceberg}, we approximate $\mathcal{F}(G)$ using a few simplifying assumptions.

-\begin{definition} The graph $\mathcal{H}(G) = \rb{\mathcal{H}_1(V),\mathcal{H}_2(E)}$ is called a heavy atom skeleton of $G$ if $\mathcal{H}(G)$ is the largest connected subgraph of $G$ such that $\omega_a \neq \ce{H}$ (hydrogen) for all $a \in \mathcal{H}_1(V)$. \end{definition}
+\begin{definition} The graph $\mathcal{H}(G) = \rb{\mathcal{H}_1(G),\mathcal{H}_2(G)}$ is called a heavy atom skeleton of $G$ if $\mathcal{H}(G)$ is the largest connected subgraph of $G$ such that $\omega_a \neq \ce{H}$ (hydrogen) for all $a \in \mathcal{H}_1(G)$. \end{definition}